devmount/sloth.css/README.md

 Also, Sloth.css aims to be:

-- Lightweight (2kB gzipped)
+- Lightweight (3.8KB gzipped)
 - Responsive and mobile-friendly
-- Beautiful but customisable
+- Beautiful per default but customisable
 - Working for all modern browsers

 ## License